I you are of working age you will no longer be paid full housing benefit if you are assessed as under-occupying your home.

 Your Housing Benefit may be cut to make sure the total amount of your benefit is not more than the cap level.
 You will be responsible for paying any shortfall in the rent, on time and keeping a clear rent account.

-A new type of benefit, for working age people only, called Universal Credit, is coming in February 2015.
+A new type of benefit, for working age people only, called Universal Credit, is coming from May 2015.
 It will bring together the main out of work benefits:

 It will be paid once a month into your bank account, in the same way as a salary.

-It will be introduced in February 2015 for single people who are claiming for the first time.
+It will be introduced from May 2015 for single people who are claiming for the first time.

 You will no longer be paid housing benefit and you will need to arrange to pay your rent yourself.
 You will need to make sure you can pay all your bills.
 Paying your rent is a priority payment because if you do not pay it, and get into arrears, you could lose your home.